LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

 The constituent :ref:`Nodes` of the :ref:`UniformMesh` are *uniformly* spaced along each axis on a regular lattice.
-Consequently, a :ref:`UniformMesh` can be easily constructed by simply specifying the spatial extents of the domain and desired dimensions, e.g., the number of :ref:`Nodes` along each dimension.
+Consequently, a :ref:`UniformMesh` can be easily constructed by simply specifying the spatial extents of the domain and desired dimensions, e.g. the number of :ref:`Nodes` along each dimension.

 For example, a :math:`50 \times 50` :ref:`UniformMesh`, defined on a bounded domain given by the interval :math:`\mathcal{I}:[-5.0,5.0] \times [-5.0,5.0]`,